ninjacoandtheforce/ninjacoandtheforce/README.md

 - 💬 Ask me about my new colab with a young entrepreneur from Cape Town.
 - 📫 How to reach me: jaco@ninjaco.co.za
 - 😄 Pronouns: NinJaco and The Force
 - ⚡ Fun fact: I used to be an Air Traffic Controller in the South African Air Force.
-But it was not fun.
+But it was not fun - people fly like they drive motor vehicles.
+Total disregard for rules.